UW-Hydro/VIC/README.txt

 	the average of its neighbors' temperatures as soon as the runaway behavior is detected.
 We hope to implement a more rigorous solution to this problem in future releases.

+Simplified arguments lists of various functions.

+	Files Affected:

+	arno_evap.c
+	canopy_evap.c
+	func_surf_energy_bal.c
+	initialize_atmos.c
+	snow_intercept.c
+	solve_snow.c
+	surface_fluxes.c
+	vicNl.c
+	vicNl.h

+	Description:

+	Replaced individual forcing and date/time variables in argument lists of solve_snow() and snow_intercept() with the dmy and atmos data structures.
+Removed several unused variables from the arg list of arno_evap().
+Replaced individual soil_con variables in arg list of initialize_atmos() with the soil_con structure.

+Replaced GLOBAL_LAI option with 2 options: VEGPARAM_LAI and LAI_SRC.

+	Files Affected:

+	display_current_settings.c
+	get_global_param.c
+	initialize_global.c
+	read_veglib.c
+	read_vegparam.c
+	vicNl_def.h

+	Description:

+	In previous versions, the GLOBAL_LAI option caused some confusion.
+	GLOBAL_LAI=TRUE indicated that LAI values should be read from the veg parameter file (usually because they vary globally), and FALSE indicated that LAI values should be read from the veg library (meaning they were constant across the globe).
+But the natural interpretation of "GLOBAL_LAI=TRUE" is that LAI values are globally constant.
+In addition, the presence of LAI values in the veg param file was dictated by the setting of GLOBAL_LAI.
+If the user wanted to have VIC read LAI values from the veg library, GLOBAL_LAI would need to be FALSE, and the veg param file would need to have its LAI values removed.
+This linkage of veg param file format and where VIC was looking for LAI values seemed unnecesary.

+	There are now 2 options controlling these 2 separate aspects of LAI.
+	VEGPARAM_LAI controls the *format* of the veg param file.
+Independent of this, LAI_SRC controls *where* VIC looks for LAI values.
+This way,
+	1) the user can switch between the two sources of LAI values without having to change the veg param file, and 2) the meanings of these options are more clear than the old GLOBAL_LAI option.

+	The old GLOBAL_LAI setting has been maintained for backwards- compatibility, i.e. if VIC encounters GLOBAL_LAI in the global param file, it will set VEGPARAM_LAI and LAI_SRC appropriately.

+Changed default number of soil layers from 2 to 3 (the most common configuration).

+	Files Affected:

+	initialize_global.c

+	Description:

+	The default number of soil layers has been changed from 2 to 3 (the most common configuration).
+This will only affect users who have omitted this setting from their global parameter files.